LockBlock-dev/iut-rcc-grades-tracker/README.md

 # IUT RCC Grades Tracker

-Grades tracker for the [IUT RCC university website](https://iut-rcc-intranet.univ-reims.fr/)
+A tool to automatically fetch your grades from the [IUT RCC university portal](https://iut-rcc-intranet.univ-reims.fr/) and send a detailed summary to your Discord.

+The tracker periodically retrieves your new grades and delivers them in an easy-to-read Discord embed format, keeping you informed of your academic progress.

 ## Table of Contents